centre-for-humanities-computing/course-development/README.md

 ### Explanation of independence
 There is no "know-all" guide to programming because each problem has a unique set of difficulties.
 If this weren't the case then you could just use a program someone else has already written.
 In many cases, you will use parts of other people's code, but the changes you make are unique to the use case you have.
 So, one of the most important aspects of programming is to be able to work independently and collaboratively.
 The independent aspect is mostly centered around being able to visualize what your solution is going to be.
 You need to understand the problem, develop a plan to solve it, and be able to communicate this to other people.
 In order to do this, you have to learn to develop an independent way of thinking.

+This may seem counterintuitive, so here is a practical example.
+Imagine that you have a real-world problem, but you cannot ask any one person for help until you have your own solution.
+What will be the first steps you take?
+The first steps would be to develop your own solution.
+Again, this might sound very trivial, since aren't you asking for help because you can't find a solution?
+Most of the time, this is not the case.
+Most of the time people ask for help because they don't know where to start, so this forces you to do something.
+If you can start with a solution, it doesn't matter how bad it might be, it will give the person you are asking the question to a glimpse into your mind.
+This will make it easier for them to be able to understand your way of thinking.
+The easier it is for them to understand what you are thinking, the easier it is for them to offer real, productive advice.

+Let's dive a little deeper into this example.
+What are the kinds of questions you could ask when trying to understand a real-world problem?
+For example, if I have to create a program that finds all the verbs in a document, I need to know where to start.
+Let's assume no-one can help me until I have my own suggestion, so I need to come up with an initial idea.

+***Initial Idea***
+Find out what tools I have available.
+I'm using the Python programming language and I have a folder with 100 documents.

+Search for some quick answers.
+I search on Google "how can I get access to a document's words in python".
+This gives me a lot of search results about opening Microsoft Word documents in Python.
+This is not exactly what I need because the documents I have are actually text files, so I try a new search "how can I get access to a text file in python".
+This gives me some results.

 ### Explanation of finding answers

 ## 2. What will the program do - thinking like a computer